boyboi86/API_date-parser/README.md

 ## Timestamp Microservice instructions

-Download or clone repo to your machine using `$ clone https://github.com/boyboi86/API_date-parser.git`
+Download or clone repo to your machine using `$ git clone https://github.com/boyboi86/API_date-parser.git`

 Navigate to the clone folder and run `$ npm install`